Valerann/vsuperset/README.md

 `make activate`
 3. Create Secret Key (for example).
 `export SUPERSET_SECRET_KEY=SWo0szu/yetMBCngT6lD4a22xA9WnKq7ZRyH8ZkOW9O+7HAacqUKwFus`
+You can generate another one using this command:
+`openssl rand -base64 42`
 4. Enable jinja templating in SQL queries.
 In `config.py` set `ENABLE_TEMPLATE_PROCESSING` to `True` (this should be on line 468)
 5. Install dependencies.